NicholasJVormack/YouNoteTutorial/README.md

-# YouNoteTutorial
+# Note Master
-A Repository for the YouNote Video Tutorial MERN STACK
+# This is a notetaking application built using the MERN stack.